dianasaur323/timescale_tutorial/part_1.md

 We will be using the taxi trip record data set provided by NYC Gov, available [here](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml).

-Please download the YELLOW dataset for 2018 from January to June.
+Please download the YELLOW dataset for 2018 from January to March.

+Use the SQL instructions provided in part_1.sql to load the CSV file.

+## Configure PostgreSQL

+Go to the [PgTune](https://pgtune.leopard.in.ua/#/) website and get the suggested configs for your machine using the Data Warehouse DB Type.

+Update the configurations in your postgres.conf file.
+The default location is usually /usr/local/var/postgres/postgresql.conf.

+## Manually set chunk_size

+SELECT * FROM chunk_relation_size_pretty('taxi_data');
+SELECT set_chunk_time_interval('taxi_data', interval '24 hours');